Frequently Asked Questions

 Conditions that are most commonly covered include:

 A referral from an approved consultant is required.
-Please check your specific policy for full details.
+Please check further details here.

 We are happy to help you with planning, paperwork and documentation.